library(tidyverse)

 Out-of-sample performance (test RMSE):

-Model 3 includes substantively meaningful structure—brand-specific price sensitivity and promotion effects, plus a large demographic design to control for heterogeneity.
+Model 3 includes substantively meaningful structure, such as brand-specific price sensitivity, promotion effects, and a large demographic design to control for heterogeneity.

-Even though Model 3 starts with 3,695 predictors, using \(\lambda_{1se}\) makes the model more conservative, shrinking weak terms to \(0\).
-That yields a model that is still rich enough to be substantively meaningful, but more stable and interpretable than the fully unpenalized version.
+Even though Model 3 begins with 3,695 predictors, using \(\lambda_{1se}\) makes the model more conservative by shrinking weak terms to \(0\).
+This helps produce a model that remains substantively rich, while also being simpler and less cluttered than the fully unpenalized version.

 As a supporting diagnostic: